 Lesson 3 Summary

-In this lesson we laid out the conceptual underpinnings of identity.
-We demonstrated that identity is relational, complex or multilayered, socially and discursively constructed, and is both internally and externally determined.
-We discussed the ways that identities can interact with social structures of power in ways that marginalize individuals and groups of people as well as the ways that dominant identities become normalized.
-Finally, we looked more closely at the ways that identities are related to place, space, and scale through place identity and the ways that spaces are constructed as inclusive or exclusive along lines of identity.
+In this lesson, we laid out the conceptual underpinnings of identity.
+We demonstrated that identity is relational, complex and multilayered, socially and discursively constructed, and is both internally and externally determined.
+We discussed the ways that identities can interact with social structures of power in ways that marginalize individuals and groups of people, as well as the ways that dominant identities become normalized.
+Finally, we looked more closely at the ways that identities are related to place, space, and scale through place identity, and the ways that spaces are constructed to be inclusive or exclusive along lines of identity.

 Please return to the Lesson 3 module in Canvas where you will find the Lesson 3 Discussion Forum which contains the discussion prompt and specific instructions for the assignment.